russellgordon/teaching/src/site/notes/CEMC/SCCST2023/A Rapid Workflow for Publishing CS Teaching Materials.md

 An [end-of-module task](https://ics3u-2023.mrgordon.tech/tasks/reproduce-an-interface/) for students to complete to demonstrate learning goal mastery.

-A [complete course website](https://ics3u-2023.mrgordon.tech/section-1/home/) (half of the author's ICS3U course from 2022-23).
+A [course website](https://ics3u-2023.mrgordon.tech/section-1/home/) (half of the author's ICS3U course from 2022-23).

 ## Resources